joshuah345/markdownguides/ios/autotss.md

 [AutoTSS](https://github.com/m1stadev/AutoTSS) is a Discord bot by m1stadev that can automatically save SHSH blobs for your devices.

-> This bot is available in the r/Jailbreak Discord as `AutoTSS#9216`
+> This bot is available in the r/Jailbreak Discord as `AutoTSS#9216`.
+You must share a server with AutoTSS for it to save your blobs automatically.

 ## Adding a Device